ModelShield: Adaptive and Robust Watermark against Model Extraction Attack: Methodology

-If the $KS_{{L}}$ and $KS_{{O}}$ are both high, which set the p-value of the test, we can deduce that the watermark score distribution of the suspect model $M_s$ markedly differs from those of the non-watermarked data finetuned model $M_L$ and the original model $M_O$, which can further conclude that the suspect model $M_s$ is an imitation model of victim model $M_V$.
+where $sup$ denotes the supremum (the least upper bound) and $F_{D_S}(x)$, $F_{D_{L}}(x)$ and $ F_{D_{O}}(x)$ are the CDFs of the distribution $D_S$ ,$D_{L}$ and $D_{O}$, respectively.
+If both $KS_{{L}}$ and $KS_{{O}}$ indicate high values with corresponding $p$-values below 0.05, it can be inferred that the watermark score distribution of the suspect model $M_S$ significantly differs from those of the non-watermarked fine-tuned model $M_L$ and the original model $M_O$.
+This can further conclude that the suspect model $M_S$ is an imitation model of victim model $M_V$.